Gearhungry logo.

 In broad terms, we can talk about two types of Ethernet switches, modular and fixed.

-Fixed switches – are not expandable, and almost all models designed for home or small business use stand in this category.
+Fixed switches – These are not expandable, and almost all models designed for home or small business use stand in this category.
 Digging further into the matter, we can break down this category into unmanaged, partially managed, and managed switches.

 We already discussed the managed vs. unmanaged switches above, but to sum it up: